AlexxNica/openvpn-ui/README.md

 - Will build and run this app on `localhost:9000`
 - OpenVPN container providing the PKI certs
 - Useful for development, _not intended for production_
-- Note: the `ca` container will only generate the PKI and then exit with code `0`
+- Note: the `ca` container will only init the PKI and exit with code `0`

 ```sh
 export GITHUB_CLIENT_ID=<your-client-id-here>